CMRI-ProCan/CRANE/case_study-multicenter_dataset/README.md

 ## Performance analysis

-Raw files processed with the OpenSWATH parameters recommended by Peters, et al. (2019) [4] (OSW-BS0) were compared with that of CRANE and with the background subtraction inbuilt in OpenSWATH (OSW-BS1).
-Details of how the peptide data were generated is given in Seneviratne et al. (2020) [2]. multicenter_data_analysis.ipynb reads in the peptide data made available via ProteomeXchange (Identifier—PXD020529) and compares the performance of OSW-BS0 with CRANE and OSW-BS1 and generates the results given in Seneviratne et al. (2020) [2].
+Raw files and the CRANE denoised files were processed with and without the background subtraction inbuilt in OpenSWATH which we will call OSW0 and OSW1 respectively.
+Details of how the peptide data were generated is given in Seneviratne et al. (2021) [2]. multicenter_data_analysis.ipynb reads in the peptide data made available via ProteomeXchange (Identifier—PXD020529) and compares the performance of RAW_OSW0 with RAW_OSW1, CRANE_OSW0 and CRANE_OSW1 and generates the results given in Seneviratne et al. (2021) [2].

 For the multicenter_data_analysis.ipynb notebook to work,